sauloho/Flib/README.md

 3- SPINE-X
 4- BLAST

+The script *install\_dependencies.py* can be used to install Flib's dependencies.

 To generate a SAINT2-compliant library, the Python script "process\_new.py" should be executed.
 This script requires Python 2.6 or higher and the Biopython Module.

 ## 3.CONFIGURATION